U.S. Department of Education Green Ribbon Schools

 Schools, districts, colleges, and universities do not apply directly to ED for the award, but instead to their state education authorities.
 Candidates must contact their state departments of education (or equivalent Department of Defense Education Activity (DoDEA) or Bureau of Indian Education (BIE) jurisdictions) or state higher education authorities for information on selection in each state.
 State participation in the award is voluntary, and not all state education authorities choose to nominate schools, districts, or colleges and universities.
 Hearing from interested schools, districts, and postsecondary institutions may be helpful to state authorities in determining whether to participate.TOP

-9. How would I know whether my state nominating authority participates in this award process?
+9. How can I find out whether my state nominating authority participates in this award process?
 What can I do if my state authority does not currently participate?

-States with established participation have contacts listed at this link.
-If your state does not already nominate, you can contact your Chief State School Officer or State Higher Education Executive Officer and request that they participate.
+States with established participation in ED-GRS have contacts listed at this link.
+If your state does not already nominate, you can contact your Chief State School Officer or state higher education executive officer and request that they participate.
 Every year, schools, districts, and postsecondary institutions have successfully contacted and informed their state education authorities about the opportunity to nominate for this award.
 If state education authorities decline to participate by nominating schools, no schools, districts, or postsecondary institutions in that state are eligible for the award.TOP

 10. How many schools, districts, and postsecondary institutions can my state nominate?

-Annually, each state is invited to nominate as many as five pre-K-12 school or district nominations, and one college or university, for a maximum of six nominations.
-Many states choose to nominate fewer than the maximum of six.TOP
+Annually, each state is allowed as many as five pre-K–12 school or district nominations, and one college or university nomination, for a maximum of six nominations.
+Many states choose to nominate fewer than the maximum allowed.TOP

 11. How many times can schools, districts, and postsecondary Institutions apply for ED-GRS?